 A third party service contract is going to be from a completely independent company, meaning they are not directly associated with the Car Maker or your car!

 This typically gives you a bit more flexibility in being able to adjust your coverages to suit your needs and your budget,

 all of this flexibility comes with more risk as a significant amount of these companies can be essentially worthless, and with them- Their promises.

 If you are considering a third party for any extended warranty, put your car related questions on hold and make your first stop the BBB (Better Business Bureau). -You will be looking for accreditation and reviews and what you find will make it super obvious whether you are dealing with someone you wish to purchase a product from or not.

-The most popular scam surrounding extended warranties today is the “Your warranty is about to expire” postcard or phone call.
+The most popular scam surrounding extended warranties today is the “Your warranty is about to expire” postcard or phone call (As we mentioned earlier).
 These companies, similarly to email scams, try their best to appear to be associated with the dealership or vehicle manufacturer.

 If someone besides the dealership attempts to sell you anything, simply check with the dealer or look at your warranty information and verify that it has not expired.